 WHY BUSINESSES NEED TO STOP ASKING AGENCIES FOR PROPOSALS

 Ooh! (you think).
-This could be a great project!
+This could be a great client!

 Whoo boy!
 You might not have to turn off the heat this winter after all!

-Finally, just as they are about to leave they turn to you and say the words you’ve been dreading to hear this whole time: “We’d love for you to send us a proposal.
+Finally, just as they are about to leave they turn to you and say the words you’ve been dreading to hear this whole time: “We’d love for you to send us a proposal or have you in for a pitch meeting.
 Can we have it by sometime next week?”

 BAM!
 A shot to the heart.